Aml286/aws-bootcamp-cruddur-2023/journal/week0.md

       cd $THEIA_WORKSPACE_ROOT
   ```
   ![gitpod aws cli installed image](assets/aws_cli.png)
+## Generate AWS Credentials
+I tried several time to update access key but I get emails from aws that my account publicly compromised
+and I should delete these keys or my account will be suspended

 ##  I created a lucid chart for a logical diagram
 ![logical digram image](assets/logical%20diagram.png)